-While the shipping container industry is highly regulated by the FHWA, freight trucks are continually involved in the motor vehicle collisions each and every day.
+While the shipping container industry is highly regulated by the FHWA, freight trucks are continually involved in motor vehicle collisions each and every day.
 The intermodal containers are constructed in a manner to be stacked, loaded, unloaded, and transported as efficiently as possible.
 In fact, these containers are even constructed to be transferred between different modes of transportation (semi-trucks, rails, and container ships) with ease.

 Sadly, even this highly regulated industry is subject to human error.
 When an error does cause injury to an innocent party, liability may fall on a wide range of different negligent parties.
 Being aware of the most important containerized trucking information will play a significant role in the litigation process in the event of an accident.
-If you or a loved one has suffered from injury due to a containerized trucking crash, Jonathan Perkins Injury Lawyers are here to help.
+If you or a loved one has suffered from an injury due to a containerized trucking crash, Jonathan Perkins Injury Lawyers are here to help.

 Containerized Trucking Information

 The containerization trend began after World War II.
 In an effort to reduce transportation costs as well as increase the amount of international trade, container standards were outlined in order to boost efficiency and productivity.
 The reusable steel box referred to as an “intermodal container” can suit a wide range of materials and contents while being transported to a number of different modes of transportation.